About Early Indian Printed Books

-In 2017 ‘Two Centuries of Indian Print’ ran a competition to find an optimal solution for automatically transcribing the Bengali books and Quarterly Lists that have been digitised as part of the project.
+In 2017 and 2019 ‘Two Centuries of Indian Print’ ran competitions to find an optimal solution for automatically transcribing the Bengali books and Quarterly Lists that have been digitised as part of the project.
 Accurate transcriptions would enable researchers to search the full text of this valuable content.
-If you or anyone you know would like experiment with OCR of our collection, the 'ICDAR2017 REID' competition dataset can be freely downloaded from PRIMAresearch.org.
+If you or anyone you know would like experiment with OCR of our collection, the combined dataset for both competitions can be freely downloaded from the PRIMA Research Lab.
 We would love to hear how you have found working with the dataset!

 The Collection at SOAS

 Through Two Centuries of Indian Print a variety of rare Bengali books from the collection at SOAS have been digitised and made available through the SOAS Digital Library.

 The Bengali language material at SOAS Library is one of the oldest and richest collections, consisting of about 6000 titles from the earliest periods to current day.